 I moved into my adorable carriage house in June of last year.
 The people who live in the beautiful, sprawling front house are probably the nicest landlords ever.
 On my first night here, they brought over a champagne bucket full of flowers.
 Their handyman (they have a handyman) handcrafted mesh screens so my big orange tabby could sit in the windows and feel the air on his fur.
 When the man first toured me around the carriage house, he squinted at a digital box on the bedroom wall, flicked it with his finger and said, “Here’s the air conditioning unit.
 I’m sure you can figure that out.”

-It was like when your toilet won’t flush, and you realize you can just lift the tank and reach inside and pull up the arm, and pretty soon, you get so accustomed to this workaround that you think it’s how everyone flushes their toilet.
+Pretty soon, you get so accustomed to a workaround that you think it’s how everyone flushes their toilet.

 But I couldn’t figure it out.
 I’m terrible at technology.
 It’s a deep-dark shame.
 I didn’t want to bother them—they’d been so nice—and so I forged onward that first night, punching so many complicated buttons I might have deployed missiles somewhere.
 The only way I could make the air conditioner do what I wanted, though, was to hit the touchscreen HOLD button whenever it reached the temperature I desired.